Azure/Cloud-Native/website/blog/2022-09-13/index.md

 ```

 ## Exercise
-I left for you the confgiuration of the Dapr State Store API with Azure Cosmos DB :)
+I left for you the configuration of the Dapr State Store API with Azure Cosmos DB :)

-When you look at the action method `OrderReceived` in controller `ExternalOrdersController`, you will see that I left a line with `ToDo:` note, this line is resposible to save the received message (OrderModel) into Azure Cosmos DB.
+When you look at the action method `OrderReceived` in controller `ExternalOrdersController`, you will see that I left a line with `ToDo:` note, this line is responsible to save the received message (OrderModel) into Azure Cosmos DB.

-There is no need to change anything on the code base (other than removing this commented line), that's the beauty of Dapr Building Blocks and how easy it allow us to plug components to our microservice application without any plumping and brining external SDKs.
+There is no need to change anything on the code base (other than removing this commented line), that's the beauty of Dapr Building Blocks and how easy it allows us to plug components to our microservice application without any plumping and brining external SDKs.

 For sure you need to work on the configuration part of Dapr State Store by creating a new component file like what we have done with the Pub/Sub API, things that you need to work on are:
 - Provision Azure Cosmos DB Account and obtain its masterKey.
 - Create a Dapr Component file adhering to Dapr Specs.
 - Create an Azure Container Apps component file adhering to ACA component specs.
-- Test localy on your dev machine using Dapr Component file.
+- Test locally on your dev machine using Dapr Component file.
 - Register the new Dapr State Store component with Azure Container Apps Environment and set the Cosmos Db masterKey from the Azure Portal.
 - Build a new image of the application and push it to Azure Container Registry.
 - Update Azure Container Apps and create a new revision which contains the updated code.